shalldie/vue-git-comment/README.md

 # git-comment
-A comment component base on github's issues.
+A vue's comment component base on github's issues.